Alderman Cara Spencer running for mayor of St. Louis

 “It’s inspiring to see different groups of people coming together and working together for the common good,” Spencer said.
 “I see that as a new way of leading a path forward for the future of the city.”

+The winner of the Democratic primary in March has generally won the election.
+It was unclear Monday whether any candidates for St. Louis mayor in the 2017 election would run again in 2021.

+Alderman Jeffrey Boyd, D-22th Ward, former alderman Antonio French, and former Alderman Jimmie Matthews each said they had no plans to run.
+Board of Aldermen President Lewis Reed, Treasurer Tishaura Jones, and St. Louis School Board member Bill Haas could not immediately be reached for comment.

-Spencer was elected 20th Ward Alderman in 2015, unseating 20-year incumbent Craig Schmid, who was endorsed in the primary by then-mayor Francis Slay.
-The 20th Ward spans parts of Dutchtown, Marine Villa and Gravois Park in south St. Louis.
+Spencer, 41, was elected 20th Ward Alderman in 2015, unseating 20-year incumbent Craig Schmid, who was endorsed in the primary by then-mayor Francis Slay.
+She was reelected in 2019.

-As an alderman, Spencer served on two of the city’s prominent aldermanic committees: public safety and urban development.
+Spencer chairs the aldermanic education and youth matters committee and serves on the public safety and urban development committees.

-Spencer also served as the leader of the nonprofit Consumers Council of Missouri, which advocates for customer-friendly utility policies in the Legislature and in front of the Missouri Public Service Commission.
+She also serves part-time as the executive director of the nonprofit Consumers Council of Missouri, which advocates for customer-friendly utility policies in the Legislature and in front of the Missouri Public Service Commission.

 This story will be updated.